-If you are a professional who are into 3D modelling & design, and want to build a powerful budget workstation computer for SolidWorks, AutoCAD, 3D Animation / graphics and CAD /CAE / Graphics softwares then this guide will tell you on how to do so.
-A CAD workstation computer can be very expensive because it needs expensive and specialized workstation components that are very costly than the regular or gaming hardware components.
-The budget for a CAD Workstation PC can easily go over thousands of dollars with just few components only.
-No everyone can afford such an expensive workstation computer for CAD.
+If you are a professional who is into 3D modeling & design and want to build a powerful budget workstation computer for SolidWorks, AutoCAD, 3D Animation/graphics and CAD /CAE / Graphics software then this guide will tell you on how to do so.
+A CAD workstation computer can be very expensive because it needs expensive and specialized workstation components that are very costly than regular or gaming hardware components.
+The budget for a CAD Workstation PC can easily go over thousands of dollars with just a few components only.
+Not everyone can afford such an expensive workstation computer for CAD.

-However, you can build a very good budget workstation PC for CAD / CAE softwares by selecting the right components and not going every time for the workstation components.
-So, Here in this post I am going to tell you on how you can build a budget CAD workstation computer for SolidWorks, AutoCAD, 3D Animation / Graphics and other professional softwares related to modelling and designing.
+However, you can build a very good budget workstation PC for CAD / CAE software by selecting the right components and not going every time for the workstation components.
+So, Here in this post, I am going to tell you how you can build a budget CAD workstation computer for SolidWorks, AutoCAD, 3D Animation / Graphics and other professional software related to modeling and designing.
 This budget workstation desktop PC is pretty powerful and can fulfill all your professional needs without putting a deep hole in your pocket.

 This budget CAD Workstation PC is suitable for Architectures, Civil Engineers, Electrical Engineers, Facilities Manager, Designers, Drafters, Mechanical Engineers, Structural Engineers, Surveyors, Manufacturing Engineers, Acoustics Engineers, Fire Protection Engineers, Food Services Designers and other profession involving CAD / CAE Work.

 Here are the best budget components that you can get for building a budget workstation desktop for SolidWorks, AutoCAD, Autodesk Maya, 3D Graphics Softwares / Animation Softwares or other CAD / CAE software that are used for engineering and designing work.